1. Take a bike ride along the waterfront

 Shoreline Village Dr., , 90802

 Long Beach is home to many waterfront restaurants.
-Many restaurants in the area offer outdoor seating; this is a great way to take advantage of the beautiful weather!
+Most restaurants in the area offer outdoor seating; this is a great way to take advantage of the beautiful weather!
 My favorites are Yard House and Tequila Jacks.
-Both offer outdoor decks with fabulous water views.
+Both offer outdoor decks featuring fabulous water views.
+Even in common chains like PF Changs and Chilis are much better when you factor in the lively location!

 7. Shop/eat/play on Pine Avenue